autopi-io/documentation/docs/guides/how_to_use_the_car_explorer_feature.md

 * twos_comp

 [More info here](https://github.com/autopi-io/py-obd/blob/master/obd/utils.py#L109)
-So to convert a temperature response one would write the following formula
+So to convert a temperature response one would write the following formula:

 ```
 bytes_to_int(message.data[2:])-40